adamrmoss/edu-basic/docs/edu-basic-language.md

 - Real: reads 8 bytes (64-bit floating-point)
 - Complex: reads 16 bytes (128-bit complex number)
 - String: reads the string's length prefix and data
+- For arrays, reads elements sequentially, filling the array from index 1 onwards
 - Reading advances the file position
 - At end of file, an error occurs (check with `EOF` first)